JoeProAI/Followlytics/TERMS_OF_SERVICE.md

 - Loss of access to social media platforms or data
 - Legal action taken by platforms against you
 - Changes to platform APIs, policies, or data access
-- Third-party provider (e.g., Apify) actions, failures, or compliance issues
+- Third-party service provider actions, failures, or compliance issues

 ### 6.3 Maximum Liability Cap